yxczt/training_project_work/README.md

 This was my project for the training project work at the University of Technology and Economics.
 The goal af the project was, if a WGAN (which uses Pokemon as dataset) could be improved, if the dataset is broaden by augmentation.
-The base project is this: https://github.com/kkahloots/Generative_Models My work is also documented, it is included in this project.
+The base project is this: https://github.com/kkahloots/Generative_Models My work is also documented, it is included in this project as well as my presentation slides.
+I worked using Google Colab, all of the notebooks are included.